-We will only retain your personal data for as long as reasonably necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, regulatory, tax, accounting or reporting requirements.
-We may retain your personal data for a longer period in the event of a complaint or if we reasonably believe there is a potential for legal action to be raised against Perci, in respect to our relationship with you.
-Note that AHPs are subject to separate requirements regarding how long they must retain medical data about their patients.
+We will only retain your Personal Data for as long as reasonably necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, regulatory, tax, accounting or reporting requirements.
+We may retain your Personal Data for a longer period in the event of a complaint or if we reasonably believe there is a potential for legal action to be raised against Perci, in respect to our relationship with you.
+Please note that allied healthcare professionals (AHPs) are subject to separate requirements regarding how long they must retain medical or healthcare data about their patients.
 If you wish to have further information on this, please ask the relevant AHP directly, as requirements can differ.

 8. Your Legal Rights

 Under certain circumstances, you have rights under data protection laws in relation to your Personal Data.
 You have the right to:

-- Request access to the personal data we hold about you;
+- Request access to the Personal Data we hold on you;

 - Request corrections to any of the Personal Data we hold, if it is inaccurate;

 - Ask us to erase your Personal Data;

-- Object to the way in which we process your personal data; or
+- Object to the way in which we process your Personal Data; and/or

 - Request transfer of your Personal Data in a commonly-used file format.

-You will not have to pay a fee to access your personal data (or to exercise any of your other rights as outlined in this policy).
+You will not have to pay a fee to access your Personal Data (or to exercise any of your other rights as outlined in this Policy).
 However, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive.
 If you wish to exercise any of the rights set out above, please contact us.
-We try to respond to all legitimate requests within one month.
-Occasionally it could take us longer than a month if your request is particularly complex or you have made a number of requests.
+We try to respond to all legitimate requests within 28 days.
+Occasionally it could take us longer if your request is particularly complex or if you have made a number of requests.
 In this case, we will notify you and keep you updated.